gexahedron/graham-haggkvist-conjecture/README.md

 Various code related to the Graham-Häggkvist conjecture.

 Code is released under MIT License, except for freetree.h, which should have it's own license, but I don't know which one.
 Probably you should contact Frank Ruskey about it.
+A wrapped version of freetree is called gentreeg.c in the current version of nauty, which is distributed with the Apache licence.

 TODO: Write smth about:
 * what has been coded